Ashok0/EnderalVREssentials-Nightly/README.md

 [**El Sopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
 The Hammer And Tongs.
 Performance Friendly.
 Ultra Immersive.
 All Resolutions.
 No ESP.
 - Delete blacksmithnovicetongs01.nif (this mesh causes visual glitches).

+[**Inferno - Fire Effects Redux v4.1**](https://www.nexusmods.com/skyrimspecialedition/mods/29316?tab=files): Spiritual successor to the original Ultimate HD Fire Effects mod by rheadude with improved meshes and textures!
+- Use the following installation options: Ultra > Brighter > Freesia > New > Regular > None > No Patch
+- Delete ESP file.

-[**Embers XD v2.2.7**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
+[**Embers XD v2.3.0**](https://www.nexusmods.com/skyrimspecialedition/mods/37085?tab=files): An overhaul of campfires and other fire sources.
-- Use "Vanilla Flames" as vanilla flames look better in VR.
+- Use "Inferno Flames" if using "Inferno - Fire Effects Redux".
 - Install Forges and Lava Craters Add-On.
 - Delete ESP file.